How to Write a Donation Letter for Youth Sports

 youth sports volunteers teaming up

 Every youth sports league needs to raise extra money.
-Seeking donations and sponsorships from local businesses is a great idea – but can seem tricky or awkward at first.
+Seeking donations and sponsorships from local businesses is a great idea – but can feel tricky or awkward at first.
 It’s no surprise that many volunteers struggle with writing an effective donation letter.

-Many companies are willing to sponsor or make donations to worthy causes - especially to youth sports organizations.
+Many companies are willing to sponsor or make donations to worthy causes, especially to youth sports organizations.
 But they receive a lot of requests and you need to make sure your message gets through to busy business owners.

-1. Make it Personal
+1. Make it personal

 Your donation request shouldn’t read like an impersonal form letter.
 Instead, do some research and find the name of a decision-maker at the organization.
 This may be a general manager, business owner, or marketing director.
 Address your letter to this person, if possible and sign each letter personally.